 David Smith was elected to the Florida House of Representatives in 2018.
-He represents the citizens of House District 28.
-The district encompasses the eastern half of Seminole County and includes Geneva, Chuluota, Winter Springs, Oviedo, and parts of Casselberry, Longwood, and Sanford.
+He now represents the citizens of House District 38.
+The district encompasses the Southwestern section of Seminole County and includes portions of Oviedo, Winter Springs, Casselberry, Longwood, Fern Park, Altamonte Springs and Wekiva Springs.

 Representative Smith is a member of the following committees: